Akhil-Afzal/Project_Velocity/readmefile.txt

-# velocity project is a static web application.
+velocity project is a static web application. some more information add to velocity project